RocketCommunicationsInc/astro-www/src/pages/components/button/index.md

 Astro offers three kinds of buttons, Primary, Secondary, and Borderless, to create a hierarchy among different buttons in your application.

-#### Primary

-Primary buttons are the most visually prominent button and should be used for the most critical actions.
+- **Primary** - Primary buttons are the most visually prominent button and should be used for the most critical actions.

-#### Secondary

-Secondary Buttons are an alternative Button style to be used in situations where a de-emphasized button is beneficial in guiding the user to a preferred option.
+- **Secondary** - Secondary Buttons are an alternative Button style to be used in situations where a de-emphasized button is beneficial in guiding the user to a preferred option.
 For example, use a Secondary Button for the less preferred option in OK/Cancel Button pairings.

-#### Borderless

-Borderless buttons are the least visually prominent button and should be used for less important actions.
+- **Borderless** - Borderless buttons are the least visually prominent button and should be used for less important actions.

 ### Size